Adamanatite/minecraft_health_share/README.md

-# minecraft_health_share
+# Health Share
-A Minecraft spigot plugin which inflicts one players damage to all other players
+A Minecraft spigot plugin which adds a challenge to the game: If one player takes damage, all other players on the server take the same amount of damage also.